Grey: Storm clouds

 The whiteness or darkness of clouds is a function of their depth.
 Small, fluffy white clouds in summer look white because the sunlight is being scattered by the tiny water droplets they contain, and that white light comes to the viewer's eye.
 However, as clouds become larger and thicker, the white light cannot penetrate through the cloud, and is reflected off the top.
 Clouds look darkest grey during thunderstorms, when they can be as much as 20,000 to 30,000 feet high.

 Stratiform clouds are a layer of clouds that covers the entire sky, and which have a depth of between a few hundred to a few thousand feet thick.
 The thicker the clouds, the darker they appear from below, because little of the sunlight is able to pass through.
-From above, in an aeroplane, the same clouds look perfectly white, but from the ground the sky looks gloomy and grey.
+From above, in an airplane, the same clouds look perfectly white, but from the ground the sky looks gloomy and grey.